singhvi1/Namaste-Node/S02/19_UI_5/DevTinder/README.md

     -BUG : feed data when user changes
-    -feed filter silce : update feedSlice to update after action -Fix signup too after signUp token genrated auto for login
+    -feed filter silce : update feedSlice to update after action -Fix signup too after signUp token genrated auto for login -Bug fix : when no user / to /login and { replace: true } in navigate